actions-marketplace-validations/vcu-swim-lab_bug-aimbot-action/README.md

 * Add this action to your workflows
 * Create a new issue with a title and body that contain meaningful information about the bug
-* The action will do the rest of the work for you and present the commits that are most likely to blame for the bug
+* The action will do the rest of the work for you and present the commits that are most likely to blame for the bug in a comment underneath the issue

 ```yaml
 name: Call Locus